JonathanWilbur/mueller-report/volume1.md

 ##### D. Jared Kushner's -continuing Contacts With Simes

-between the April 2016 speech at the mayflower Hotel and the presidential election, Jared Kushner had periodic contacts with Simes.
+Between the April 2016 speech at the mayflower Hotel and the presidential election, Jared Kushner had periodic contacts with Simes.
 648 Those contacts consisted of both in-person meetings and phone conversations, which concerned how to address issues relating to Russia in the campaign and how to move forward with the advisory group of foreign policy experts that Simes